Looking to create an invoice? Here are some tips & suggestions to make an invoice the easy way and why should you switch to an invoicing software...

 An electronic invoice, or an e-invoice, is often confused with a digital invoice.
 Both can be electronically processed from creation to payment, however, there is a big difference between these two.
-An e-invoice is created in the seller’s invoicing system, online bank or alternatively in a web-based form.
+An e-invoice is created in the seller’s invoicing system, online bank, or alternatively in a web-based form.
 From there, the e-invoice file can be either downloaded or sent directly to the buyer’s software.

 The e-invoice is delivered through an e-invoicing operator.
 The operator can be compared to the postal system when sending paper invoices.
 However, if you are using invoicing software, you do not need to open the operator's software separately.
 Each e-invoice recipient also has its own e-invoicing address.

-By e-invoicing, unnecessary steps like manual data entry, accuracy check, and swapping software are eliminated.
+By e-invoicing, unnecessary steps like manual data entry, accuracy checks, and swapping software are eliminated.
 In order for that to be possible, the invoice has to be in a format the buyer’s system can process.
 The e-invoice files come as structured data.
 Some commonly used formats are XML and EDI.